mikenguyen13/data_analysis/springer/README.md

    ```

 8. **The bibliography is pruned and verified.** See above.
 Verification was not a key
-   count: the thirteen chapter files were concatenated and run through pandoc with
+   count: every chapter file was concatenated and run through pandoc with
    `--citeproc` against the pruned bibliography alone, which reports zero missing
    citations.
 Because that runs over the raw `.Rmd`, it also catches any citation sitting
    inside a code chunk that a key-extracting regex would miss.
 The check was confirmed to